-Coinbase and exchanges like it have done wonders for bringing more users into the ecosystem.
+Coinbase and Circle have done wonders for bringing more users into the ecosystem.

 It is simply important to remember that whoever controls the private keys controls the bitcoin attached to those keys.
 A misunderstanding of this point has led to hundreds of millions of US dollars being lost in the past, so it’s important to understand this key difference in how Bitcoin private keys can be stored.